Dallas Divorce attorney

 Contact The Branch Firm

 Call (469) 299-5944 or email the law offices to schedule a consultation regarding your Texas divorce.
-Located in Rockwall, we represent clients throughout Dallas County, Rockwall County, Hunt County, and Collin County.
+Located in Dallas and Rockwall, we represent clients throughout Dallas County, Dallas County, Hunt County, and Collin County, TX.

 Board Certified Family Attorney